Political positions of Noam Chomsky: Cambodia and the Khmer Rouge

-Views and activism on East Timor
+East Timor

 In 1975, the Indonesian army, under the command of President Suharto, invaded East Timor, occupying it until 1999, which resulted in between 80,000 and 200,000 East Timorese deaths.
 A detailed statistical report prepared for the Commission for Reception, Truth and Reconciliation in East Timor cited a lower range of 102,800 conflict-related deaths in the period 1974–1999, namely, approximately 18,600 killings and 84,200 'excess' deaths from hunger and illness.
 The former figure is considered "proportionately comparable" to the Cambodian genocide though the total deaths in the latter were incomparably more.

 Chomsky argued that decisive military, financial and diplomatic support was provided to Suharto's regime, by successive U.S. administrations; beginning with Gerald Ford who, with Henry Kissinger as Secretary of State, provided a 'green light' to the invasion.
 Prior to the invasion, the U.S. had supplied the Indonesian army with 90% of its arms, and "by 1977 Indonesia found itself short of weapons, an indication of the scale of its attack.
 The Carter Administration accelerated the arms flow.
 Britain joined in as atrocities peaked in 1978, while France announced that it would sell arms to Indonesia and protect it from any public "embarrassment".
 Others, too, sought to gain what profit they could from the slaughter and torture of Timorese."
 This humanitarian catastrophe went virtually unnoticed by the international community.

 Noam Chomsky attempted to raise consciousness about the crisis at a very early stage.
 In November 1978 and October 1979, Chomsky delivered statements to the Fourth Committee of the U.N.
 General Assembly about the East Timor tragedy and the lack of media coverage.

 In 1999, when it became clear that the majority of Timorese people were poised to vote in favour of their national independence in U.N. sponsored elections, Indonesian armed forces and paramilitary groups reacted by attempting to terrorize the population.
 At this time Chomsky chose to remind Americans of the three principal reasons why he felt they should care about East Timor: